mapi68/desktop-icon-backup-manager/README.md

 geometry=@Rect(100 100 800 650)
 ```

-> [!TIP]
-> You can edit `settings.ini` directly with any text editor.
-Changes take effect on the next program launch.
-Invalid values are automatically reset to defaults.
+Edit with any text editor.
+Invalid values reset to defaults on next launch.

 ---